AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/api/text-classification.md

 ---
 keywords: text classification;Text classification
 solution: Experience Platform, Intelligent Services
-title: Text Classification API Endpoint in the Content and Commerce AI API
+title: Text Classification in the Content and Commerce AI API
 topic: Developer guide
 description: The text classification service, when given a text fragment, can classify it into one or more labels.
 The classification can be single-label, multi-label, or hierarchical.
 ---

-# Text classification in the Content and Commerce AI API
+# Text classification

 >[!NOTE]
 >